fufuok/utils/xsync/DOC.md

 func (m *RBMutex) Unlock()
 ```

-Unlock unlocks m for writing\.
-A panic is raised if m is not locked for writing on entry to Unlock\.
+Unlock unlocks m for writing.
+A panic is raised if m is not locked for writing on entry to Unlock.

-As with RWMutex\, a locked RBMutex is not associated with a particular goroutine\.
-One goroutine may RLock \(Lock\) a RBMutex and then arrange for another goroutine to RUnlock \(Unlock\) it\.
+As with RWMutex, a locked RBMutex is not associated with a particular goroutine.
+One goroutine may RLock \(Lock\) a RBMutex and then arrange for another goroutine to RUnlock \(Unlock\) it.

 ## type RToken

-RToken is a reader lock token\.
+RToken is a reader lock token.

 ```go
 type RToken struct {